 The majority of the recorded events are local volcano-tectonic earthquakes mainly occurring in the area of Brava.
 However, we also observe hybrid events which are recorded by the stations on Fogo.
-Figure 78 shows traces and spectrograms of these 225 two types of events.
-In the following we will focus on events, which were initially detected by a trigger algorithm and selected for further analysis by visual inspection.
+Figure 7 shows traces and spectrograms of these two types of events.